 Finding the Best Places to Retire Since 2006!

-Overview: Ellenton is a quiet town along the Manatee River on Florida's mid-Gulf Coast.
-It is across the river from Bradenton and been growing, increasing its size by 27% within the last decade or two.
+Ellenton is a quiet town along the Manatee River on Florida's mid-Gulf Coast.
+It is across the river from Bradenton and has grown a whopping 80% within the last decade.

 Climate: Summer temperatures are in the 80s and 90s with high humidity levels and frequent rainstorms.
 Winter temperatures are in the 60s and 70s.